Clinical Age Research Unit

 Tel: 020 3299 3420

 - Falls risk factors

-- Investigation of risk factors for falls in patients with dementia
+- Investigation of risk factors for falls in older people who use walking frames.

 These four funding streams totalled £4 million over the last 7 years.

 Commercial funding, which comes from the pharmaceutical industry, includes research funding and consultancy on strategy and trial design.